Famous Impostors

-Famous Impostors is the last of four non-fiction books completed by Bram Stoker, the author of Dracula.
+Famous Impostors is the last of four non-fiction books completed by Bram Stoker, published in 1910.
 It features numerous historical impostors and hoaxes.
+The work was released thirteen years after Dracula.

 The first edition was published by the Sturgis & Walton Company of New York in November 1910.
 The British edition was published by Sidgwick & Jackson of London, also dated 1910, but printed in the United States.
-Newspaper and magazine coverage implies that it was published in January 1911.
+Newspaper and magazine coverage showed that it was published in January 1911.